-The University of Kansas Medical Center (KUMC) is a 468-bed hospital, which includes a 21 bed Surgical Intensive Care Unit and a 26 bed OTOHNS ward.
-Five to six OTOHNS residents rotating at KUMC are given primary responsibility for the inpatient care and surgical management of all patients admitted to KUMC.
-The KUMC Blue Team (Facial Plastic and Reconstructive Surgery, Head and Neck Surgery) and RedTeam (Laryngology, Otology, Pediatric Otolaryngology, Rhinology) are each led by a chief resident.
+The University of Kansas Medical Center (KUMC) is a 600-bed hospital, which includes a brand new Neuro/ENT ICU and Neuro/ENT Unit.
+Six to eight OTOHNS residents rotating at KUMC are given primary responsibility for the inpatient care and surgical management of all patients admitted to KUMC.
+The KUMC Blue Team (Facial Plastic and Reconstructive Surgery, Head and Neck Surgery) and Red Team (Laryngology, Otology, Pediatric Otolaryngology, Rhinology) are each led by a chief resident.
 This allows for an in-depth and focused educational experience into each subspecialty field.
 Two OTOHNS physician assistants and a patient care coordinator complement clinical service.
 The KUMC attending staff physicians closely supervise the care of OTOHNS patients.
 There is no differentiation between private and non-private patients.
 There is a graded, supervised progression of responsibility throughout residency.
-Residents perform nearly all of the surgical procedures at KUMC.
-There are typically two to four concurrent OTOHNS operating rooms in use each day, in addition to the OTOHNS outpatient clinic and minor OR.
-OTOHNS residents also have the opportunity to operate with OTOHNS faculty at the KU MedWest Outpatient Surgical Center, enhancing their Facial Plastic, Sinus and Pediatric surgical experience.
+Residents participate in nearly all of the surgical procedures at KUMC.
+In addition to the OTOHNS outpatient clinic and minor OR, there are typically three to six concurrent OTOHNS operating rooms in use each day.
+OTOHNS residents also have the opportunity to participate in ambulatory clinics and surgery center operations with OTOHNS faculty at our KU MedWest Facility.

 The University of Kansas OTOHNS Residency Program is fully integrated with the OTOHNS Service at the Veterans' Affairs Medical Center (VAMC) in Kansas City, Missouri, which is located nearby.
 The VAMC is a 300 bed hospital with seven beds assigned to OTOHNS.
 One chief resident and one junior resident are assigned to the VAMC OTOHNS service at all times.
 One of the VAMC attending staff physicians is present at all times to supervise the outpatient clinic and the operating theater.
 The chief resident has direct responsibility for patient care under the supervision of the OTOHNS faculty, providing the opportunity for residents to manage patients with more autonomy and responsibility.
 The attending staff is consulted on all operative cases and a surgical plan is determined prior to surgery, which enables OTOHNS residents to perform all of the surgical procedures at the VAMC.
 The OTOHNS team is in the major OR two days per week and in the OTOHNS outpatient clinic and the minor OR the remaining three days.